GetStream/Stream-Example-Create-React-App/README.md

 > An example app built with react-create-app (RCA)

-The project is pre-configured with a shared Stream account for testing purposes.
-You can sign up for an account and obtain your own App Id and Key at https://getstream.io/get_started.
+The project is pre-configured with a shared [Stream](https://getstream.io) account for testing purposes.
+You can learn more about Stream feeds, sign up for an account, and obtain your own App Id and Key at https://getstream.io/get_started.

 ## Project setup